vmware-archive/nsxraml/md-version/nsxvapi.md

 * **get** *(secured)*: Get default vCenter Server connection status.

 ## universalSync
-Working with Universal Sync Configuration in Cross-vCenter NSX
+Working With Universal Sync Configuration in Cross-vCenter NSX
 ======

 ### /2.0/universalsync/configuration/role
-Working with Universal Sync Configuration Roles
+Working With Universal Sync Configuration Roles
 ----
 You can set the role of an NSX Manager to primary, secondary, or standalone.
 If you set an NSX Manager’s role to primary, then use it to